 The web as we know it has changed dramatically, and it continues to change every day.
 Screens are greatly varying in sizes, and users need information faster and faster.
 How do we deliver content more efficiently and usable across such a wide variety of devices?

 Responsive CSS Frameworks are the answer.
-Responsive web design is an approach to web design in which a site is crafted to provide an optimal viewing experience—easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from desktop computer monitors to mobile phones).
+Responsive website design is an approach to web design in which a site is crafted to provide an optimal viewing experience—easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from desktop computer monitors to mobile phones).

 I had the chance to attend some great lectures on this topic at An Event Apart in Austin, and at Gatorworks we jumped right on in.